-- Speech, language and communication needs (SLCN) - ASC
+- Speech, language and communication needs (SLCN)

+- Speech Sounds difficulties

+- Autism Spectrum Condition (ASC)

+- Developmental Language Disorder (DLD)

 Sensory and/or Physical needs

 Some children require special educational provision because they have a disability and this prevents or hinders them from making use of the educational facilities generally provided.
 These difficulties can be age related and may fluctuate over time.